DenisMirand4/BotDiscord/README.md

 # Discord RPG Bot

 This is a Discord bot created for a role-playing game (RPG) community.
-The bot is built using Node.js and Discord.js library, and uses Sequelize ORM to interact with a SQLite database.
+The bot is built using Node.js and Discord.js library, and uses Sequelize ORM to interact with a MySQL database in a cloud environment.

 ## Features